microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgEntitlementManagementResourceEnvironment.md

   - `[OriginSystem <String>]`: The type of the resource in the origin system, that is, SharePointOnline.
 Requires $filter (eq).
   - `[Resources <IMicrosoftGraphAccessPackageResource[]>]`: Read-only.
 Required.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Attributes <IMicrosoftGraphAccessPackageResourceAttribute[]>]`: Contains information about the attributes to be collected from the requestor and sent to the resource application.
-      - `[Destination <IMicrosoftGraphAccessPackageResourceAttributeDestination>]`: accessPackageResourceAttributeDestination
-        - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Name <String>]`: The name of the attribute in the end system.
-If the destination is accessPackageUserDirectoryAttributeStore, then a user property such as jobTitle or a directory schema extension for the user object type, such as extension2b676109c7c74ae2b41549205f1947edpersonalTitle.
-      - `[Source <IMicrosoftGraphAccessPackageResourceAttributeSource>]`: accessPackageResourceAttributeSource
-        - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[Description <String>]`: A description for the resource.
     - `[DisplayName <String>]`: The display name of the resource, such as the application name, group name or site name.